Little Symphony No. 2 (Milhaud): II. Calme

-Movement 3
+III.
+Joyeux

-Movement 3, again subtitled “Joyeux,” is a mixed-meter movement, defined by the constant repetition (ostinato) of the flute’s simple four measure phrase.
-The woodwinds’ playfully articulated polytonal melodies are supported by rhythmically-driven string parts, both based on duple subdivisions.
+The third movement is a mixed-meter movement, defined by the constant repetition (ostinato) of the flute's simple four-measure phrase.
+The woodwinds' playfully articulated polytonal melodies are supported by rhythmically-driven string parts, both based on duple subdivisions.
 Woodwind melodies are individually pleasant-sounding, but they do not match up harmonically.
-Throughout the movement, the melody alternates between instruments, most notably in the violin’s birdcall phrases, which define the contours of the movement.
+Throughout the movement, the melody alternates between instruments, most notably in the violin's birdcall phrases, which define the contours of the movement.
 The movement crescendos to a forte melody in the double bass and violin, and from there decrescendos to the end.

-Overall, the movement is reminiscent of Igor Stravinsky’s L’Histoire du Soldat, which premiered in 1918.
+Overall, the movement is reminiscent of Igor Stravinsky’s L’Histoire du soldat, which premiered in 1918.